muratk5n/thirdwave/en/README.md

 ---

-Japanese funk band shared before reminded me of Marcus Miller, and yes the cover was one of his.
-I bet the basist had them do it, MM is major name in slap-bass technique.

----

 "@MikeJudge

 ..
 [N]ew Beavis and Butthead movie coming to Paramount + on June 23rd.
 The brand new series will follow shortly after, along with all the old episodes'

----

-*The Spy Who Never Dies*, off kilter but funny

 ---